 – Intuitive: small companies don’t have the time to learn a complex tool.
 Instead, they need tools that are quick and obvious.
 Thus making work more affordable for everyone.
 As your team increases, new people need to get onboard right away;

 – Agile: bigger companies tend to get slower as they grow, and it keeps gradually more difficult to maintain a personal relationship with their user base.
-Smaller softwares tend to offer a better customer support, be updated more frequently and be more personal to its customer, making its users feel listened more often.
-The whole relationship developed feels closer with smaller companies.
+Smaller software tends to offer better customer support, be updated more frequently and be more personal to its customer, making its users feel listened more often.
+The whole relationship developed feels closer to smaller companies.

 What are the best Zendesk alternatives for small companies?